yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 :::

 :::warning
- :information_source: All of the feedback data can be found in Growth section > Data Explorer.
+ :information_source: All of the feedback data can be found in Insights section > Data Explorer.

 :warning: **You do not need to store it seperately.**